NapaValleyPhotographicSociety.org

 Women’s empowerment projects and environmental concerns were also be among the topics addressed.
 Additional local Heifer volunteers, who traveled in other countries such as Nepal and Lithuania, had displays at the reception.

-The show, thanks to ongoing efforts of George Bartolome, is hung in the center's entrance hallway where the images may be viewed at any time during business hours.
+thanks to ongoing efforts of George Bartolome, is hung in the center's entrance hallway where the images may be viewed at any time during business hours.

 _____________________________________________________________________